What if plant color was an indicator of soil quality?

 Our Guiding Principles

-There are four principles we are keeping in mind as we develop our solution.
+There are four principles we are keeping in mind as we develop our project.

-Our solution will address UN Sustainable Development Goal #11.
+Our project will address UN Sustainable Development Goal #11.

 UN Sustainable Development Goal #11: Make cities and human settlements inclusive, safe, resilient and sustainable.